JellyFishProtocol/JellyFishProtocol/README.md

 donation : **0x0429a4F2Ab51258320Be2Ff51400447d6DF66385**

-Every user who has donated will be categorized in receiving products from us. and the donations we receive are, ETH, ETHW, UNI, BNB, ETC.
+Every user who has donated will be categorized in receiving products from us. and the donations we receive are.

+- ETH
+- ETHW
+- UNI
+- BNB
+- ETC

 Thank you!!!